 - You love opera, theater, and the performing arts.

-4. Upper East Side, Where to Stay in New York for Arts
+4. Upper East Side, one of the safest area to stay in New York

 Manhattan’s Upper East Side covers the area between Central Park and the East River.
 This is a luxury residential part of Manhattan and possibly the most upmarket and exclusive place to live on the island.
 It’s an excellent place for visitors, a pretty, leafy, and safe part of New York.
 There’s a lot to see and do here also and in particular, there’s a great number of museums along the Museum Mile stretch of Fifth Avenue beside Central Park.